What is Dual Agency in Real Estate and Should you Avoid it

 Do You Pay the Real Estate Agent if You are the Buyer?

 The buyer does not pay a commission to the real estate agent; the commission is the responsibility of the seller.
-The seller pays the Real Estate Firm from their proceeds and the firm then pays the cooperating real estate firm repreenting the buyer.
-This is how Real Estate Agents get paid and in a dual agency transaction they are getting paid from both sides.
+The seller pays the Real Estate Firm from their proceeds and the firm then pays the cooperating real estate firm representing the buyer.
+This is how Real Estate Agents get paid and in a dual agency transaction, they are getting paid from both sides.
 With that being said, the buyer is responsible for paying closing costs, which typically range between one and two percent in the state of North Carolina.
 After a house sells, the seller pays a commission, which typically totals five or six percent of the sale price, to the brokerage that the buyer’s agent and listing agent are affiliated with.
 The agents typically split the commission, with each agent getting a certain percent of the commission on the total sales price, but a dual agent receives the full commission.

 Knowing that you as the buyer are not responsible for paying commission to a real estate agent, it is most likely in your best interest to hire a buyer’s agent to represent you exclusively rather than risk getting entangled in a complicated dual agency situation.
 Having someone advocate on your behalf who does not have a relationship with the seller, and can make your questions and concerns their top priority, is typically the best route for buyers.